 Brandeis has the option to independently initiate a Student Conduct Process, called an Administrative Complaint.
-This type of complaint may be initiated in situations where the person(s) who experienced the alleged conduct is unable or uninterested in initiating the process or the conduct at issue poses a threat to campus safety (which includes but is not limited to the involvement of physical violence, the use of weapons, an ongoing threat, the involvement of minors or repeat offenders/multiple impacted parties).
-This type of complaint can also be initiated when the conduct is discovered by the University (rather than through a report).
+Brandeis may do so in its sole discretion, in an effort to uphold University policies.
+For example, an Administrative Complaint may be initiated in situations where the person(s) who experienced the alleged conduct is unable or uninterested in initiating the process, or when the conduct (whether on or off campus) is discovered by the University (rather than through a report).
 This option may be initiated when sufficient information is available regarding the incident to provide the responding party with adequate notice of the complaint.

 When the alleged violations involve discrimination, harassment or sexual violence, that conduct may be reported directly to the Office of Equal Opportunity with or without a CSR.
 Brandeis community members (Brandeis students, staff, and faculty), former community members and in some cases non-affiliated parties may serve as an initiating party in an OEO Resolution Process.
 Please see the Policy Against Discrimination, Harassment and Sexual Violence for additional information regarding jurisdiction in the OEO Resolution Process.